BetterThanTomorrow/calva/docs/site/customizing.md

     }
 ```

-Use it as an inspiration for customizing these things to your own liking. 😄
+Use it as an inspiration for customizing things to your own liking. 😄

 ### Wrap using `(`, `[`, `{` (like Cursive)